Developing websites in the past

 High-level functionality in web design

 If you need your website to also do more than mentioned above, you probably will have to consider investing your money in a developer, especially if you’re thinking about managing large databases of information through your website.
-For those with a bunch of money to spend on a large team of web developers, front-end designers, artists, project managers, etc. who have plenty of time for everyone to team-up, a great professional business website project that will look stylish and modern is achievable.
+For those with a bunch of money to spend on a large team of web developers, front-end designers, blog promoters, artists, team and project managers, etc. who have plenty of time for everyone to team-up, a great professional business website project that will look stylish and modern is achievable.
 If all goes well, it will also be more reliable and capable of handling more complicated tasks like bespoke e-commerce shopping carts and payment processing systems.
-In a sense, a well thought-out and properly executed high-level website/IT project is infinitely scalable and can handle billions of active users like this website or this one.
+In a sense, a well-thought-out and properly executed high-level website/IT project is infinitely scalable and can handle billions of active users like this website or this one.

 However, expect a bill to the floor and, as unfortunate as it sounds, a high risk of failure.
 As it often is with large, overbudget IT projects.